Sivananda Yoga Teachers' Training Course

-Please do not book your trip or make any payments until we have confirmed your participation in the course through a conversation or personal interview with the Sivananda Yoga Centre in Madrid.
+Please do not book your trip or make any payments until we have confirmed your participation in the course.

 Certificate from the International Sivananda Yoga Vedanta Centre organisation (ISYVC) is awarded on successful completion of the course.
 The diploma is entitled “Yoga Siromani”.

 The International Sivananda Yoga Teachers’ Training Courses consist of three levels:

 |Teachers’ Training Course (TTC):||401 units of 45 min or 301 units of 60 min|

 |Advanced Teachers’ Training Course (ATTC):||437 units of 45 min or 328 units of 60 min|

 |Sadhana Intensive:||173 units of 45 min or 130 units of 60 min|

 The Yoga Alliance recognises the TTC for the 200 hours Registered Yoga School Standards and the TTC plus ATTC for the 500 hours Registered Yoga School Standards.

 The course will be taught in Spanish using a modern wireless translation system and headphones (available in the yoga boutique or bring your own).